aces/Loris/modules/examiner/README.md

 The examiner module has the following configurations that affect its usage

 EnableCertification (Config.xml)
- - Binary option enables/disables the use of certification for projects defined in "CertificationProjects" or all projects if none are explicitly stated
+ - Binary entry for sub-tag `<EnableCertification>` under the tag `<Certification>` in the config.xml file.
+Options `1` or `0` respectively enables or disables the use of certification for projects defined in the `<CertificationProjects>` section or all projects if none are explicitly stated.

 CertificationProjects (Config.xml)
- - Projects for which certification is enabled, should match entries in `Project` table in the database
+ - Projects for which certification is enabled, should match entries in `Project` table in the database.
+The project identifier should be placed within the `<CertificationProject>` tags as such `<CertificationProject>1<\CertificationProject>`.

 CertificationInstruments
  - Instruments which require certification to be able to administer.
- This allows for examiners to be populated or not in the dropdown list shown at the front page of instruments.
+ When an instrument is added to this list, the examiner dropdown found at the top page this instrument is populated only with examiners having obtained a certification for it.

 startYear
- - Min date of certification
+ - Min date of certification.
+This is entry is also the start year of the study.

 endYear
- - Max date of certification
+ - Max date of certification.
+This is entry is also the end year of the study.

 ## Interactions with LORIS

-- The list of examiners displayed at the top page of instruments is highly dependent on entries in this module.
-The list is populated with examiners that exist in the database, are at the correct site and have the appropriate certifications (if need be); failure to match these 3 criteria would result in the examiner not being displayed.
+- The list of examiners displayed at the top page of instruments is dependent on entries in this module.
+The list is populated with examiners that exist in the database, are at the same site and have the appropriate certifications (if configured); failure to match these 3 criteria will result in the examiner not being displayed.

 - The user_accounts module allows for quick activation/deactivation of
 an examiner as well as setting their sites and their radiologist status.
-When an examiner is added from the user_accounts module, an additional field in the database is populated to associate the examiner to the user.
+When an examiner is added from the user_accounts module, the `userID` field of the `examiners` table in the database is populated to associate the examiner to the user.

-- The Training module allows the study users to undergo proper training and automatically assigns certifications upon completion.
+- The Training module allows the study to automatically assign certification upon successful completion of training.
 The module starts by verifying that the user is indeed an examiner before beginning the training.
 The certifications should appear in the examiner module once obtained by an examiner and it should be dated with the date of completion of the training process.